jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 It also has powerful manipulation tools for such data. such as filtering duplicates points or simplifying tracks.
 From there, [using 200 lines of Python](https://github.com/bunnie/watchmap) ([here](https://www.bunniestudios.com/blog/?p=5863)), you can plot the GPS data on a map and display it as a webpage.

-# P-GPS Mode
-Predicted GPS (P-GPS) is a form of assistance that reduces the Time to First Fix (TTFF), the time needed by a GNSS module to estimate its position.
-A form of assistance provided to devices trying to obtain a Global Navigation Satellite System (GNSS) fix, where the device can download up to two weeks of predicted satellite Ephemerides data.
-It enables devices to determine the exact orbital location of the satellite without connecting to the network every two hours with a trade-off of reduced accuracy of the calculated position over time.
-It is available through nRF Cloud.

 * [nRF Cloud P-GPS](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/libraries/networking/nrf_cloud_pgps.html)
 * [nRF Cloud](https://nrfcloud.com/#/)
 * [Autonomous Drone Dodges Obstacles Without GPS](https://hackaday.com/2021/11/03/autonomous-drone-dodges-obstacles-without-gps/)